 Everything we do is related to providing support to and increasing opportunities that enhance the lives of individuals on the autism spectrum and their families.
 These principles guided us when the founders started the organization almost 44 years ago, and they still guide us today.
 Parent and professional collaboration is the key to promoting understanding and acceptance, and for your support – whether you have donated to the organization, written an email to a legislator, shared our website address or phone number with a family in need, or volunteered your time – we say THANK YOU.
 All of the above would not have happened without your involvement.

-Filed under: Advocacy, Asperger's Syndrome, Autism, Autism Society of NC, Legislative/Policy Issues, Resources, Uncategorized | Tagged: autism, autism health care, autism Medicaid Services, autism north carolina, Autism Society of North Carolina, managed care, NC CAP MR/DD waiver changes, north carolina autism insurance, North Carolina General Assembly | Leave a comment »
+Filed under: Advocacy, Asperger's Syndrome, Autism, Autism Society of NC, Legislative/Policy Issues, Programs, run walk for autism, Uncategorized | Tagged: autism advocacy, autism awareness, autism insurance, autism legislation, autism Medicaid Services, autism north carolina, autism outreach, autism resources, Autism Society of North Carolina, managed care, NC CAP MR/DD waiver changes, north carolina autism insurance, North Carolina General Assembly | Leave a comment »